Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 #### Built Environment
 Mancroft is home to a variety of architectural styles and ages, ranging from the 15th century to the modern day.
 Examples of 15th century buildings include the Guildhall, whilst 19th century developments include the Royal Arcade.
 The skyline is generally low-rise.
-The

 The ward also contains two modern, innovative shopping centre developments, Chantry Place and Castle Quarter.
 Furthermore, The Forum is a modern development in amongst the 499 listed buildings.
 Very diverse, e.g. Norwich Market with various stalls from tearooms, army equipment, Italian street food to Indian scents and spices - reflecting the diversity of the ward (and city as a whole!) and demands for these foods.
 The ward's population density at is also 10 times the UK average, having approximately 5,000 homes.